awsdocs/amazon-rds-user-guide/doc_source/CHAP_Troubleshooting.md

 + Disable the query cache\.
 For tables that are modified often, using the query cache can increase replica lag because the cache is locked and refreshed often\.
 If this is the case, you might see less replica lag if you disable the query cache\.
 You can disable the query cache by setting the `query_cache_type parameter` to 0 in the DB parameter group for the DB instance\.
 For more information on the query cache, see [Query Cache Configuration](http://dev.mysql.com/doc/refman/5.6/en/query-cache-configuration.html)\.

-+ Warm the InnoDB for MySQL or XtraDB for MariaDB buffer pool on the Read Replica\.
++ Warm the buffer pool on the Read Replica for InnoDB for MySQL, InnoDB for MariaDB 10\.2 or higher, or XtraDB for MariaDB 10\.1 or lower\.
 If you have a small set of tables that are being updated often, and you are using the InnoDB or XtraDB table schema, then dump those tables on the Read Replica\.
 Doing this causes the database engine to scan through the rows of those tables from the disk and then cache them in the buffer pool, which can reduce replica lag\.
 The following shows an example\.

   For Linux, OS X, or Unix: